-The club will be called Pirates Canoe Club (Hereinafter will be referred to as the Club), and may also be known as Pirates.
+The club will be called Pirates Canoe Club (Hereinafter will be referred to as the Club), and may also be known as Pirates or PCC.
 Pirates Canoe Club will be affiliated to British Canoeing.

-The aims and objectives of the club will be:
+The values, aims and objectives of the club will be:

 (a) Membership of the club is open to anyone interested in promoting, coaching, volunteering or participating in paddlesport, regardless of sex, age, disability, ethnicity, nationality, sexual orientation, religion or other beliefs.

 (b) The membership shall consist of the following categories:

 (c) All members will be subject to the regulations of the constitution and by joining the club will be deemed to accept these regulations and codes of practice that the club has adopted.

 (d) Members in each category will pay membership fees, as determined at the Annual General Meeting.